spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Overview

-Palette conceives Backup and Restore from two broad perspectives:
+Palette provides two ways to Backup and Restore k8s clusters:

-* Cluster Backup and Restore (single cluster)
+* Cluster Backup and Restore for a single cluster which is managed from withih the cluster
-* [Workspace](/workspace) Backup and Restore (multiple clusters)
+* [Workspace](/workspace) Backup and Restore for multiple cluters managed from worspaces

 # Cluster Backup and Restore